sourcesync/deeplearning-fbcunn-torch7-teslaK40-titanblack/README.md

 # fbcunn-torch7-teslaK40-titanblack

-It was not easy getting to high-end Invidia GPUs in the same system :)  I hope these instructions and examples are useful to any of you having similar problems getting a system like this up and running.
+I run Deep machine learning algorithms on a system with super high end GPU cards from Invidia.
+It wasn't easy getting that up and running :)  I hope these instructions and examples are useful to any of you having issues yourself.

 I've also included examples that demonstrate the full power of the FBCunn Torch7 Deep Learning library.

 [ This is a work in progress so bear with me...]